True geographic pole

 The location of the south magnetic pole in 2020 is 64.07°S, 135.88°E.

-The Geomagnetic pole is either of two points of intersection of the surface of the Earth with the extended axis of a magnetic dipole which is assumed to be located at the centre of the Earth and approximates the source of the Earth’s magnetic field.
+The Geomagnetic pole is either of 2 points of intersection of the surface of the Earth with the extended axis of a magnetic dipole which is assumed to be located at the centre of the Earth and approximates the source of the Earth’s magnetic field.
 It should not be confused with the magnetic pole which relates to the actual magnetic field of the Earth.

 The location of the south geomagnetic pole in 2020 is 80.65°S, 107.32°E, which is near Russia’s Vostok Station.